VisDesignStudies/module-three-design-study-lite-sadieamato/README.md

 - Consumption.Commercial.Solar
 - Consumption.Commercial.Wind

-Looking at these columns will be sufficient to support our approach as it provides information about energy consumption in our target sector and breaks the consumption down by energy resource.
+Looking at these columns will be sufficient to support our approach as it provides information about energy consumption in our target sectors and breaks the consumption down by energy resource.

 ## Core
 ### 1. Discover
 In narrowing down the given energy dataset, we decided to focus on energy usage separately in two sectors: residential and commercial.
-We believe it would be important for the Dept. of Energy to examine past trends in energy sources in these sectors to give their recommendations on future policies.
+We believe it would be important for the DoE to examine past trends in energy sources in these sectors to give their recommendations on future policies.
 Therefore, we generated our two tasks to enable the department to do just that.
 ##### Task 1: How does the usage of the different energy sources by the residential sector change over time?
 - _Why_ is a task pursued?
-  - To support Dept of Energy’s recommendations for residential energy policies
+  - To support DoE’s recommendations for residential energy policies
 - _How_ is a task conducted?
   - Look at the makeup of residential energy sources over time and compare this with the ideal source makeup
 - _What_ does a task seek to learn about the data?